 The cafeteria offers a variety of Chinese dishes prepared by the 2nd High School Attached to Beijing Normal University's staff.
 Breakfast, lunch and dinner are served.

 During the school year, a certified school nurse is available; they provide first hand over the counter (OTC) medications and refer students to other medical service providers such as physicians or dentists.

 SPAS provides a U.S. curriculum taught by American teachers alongside a special Chinese curriculum, provided by the Second High School Attached to Beijing Normal University in China.
 We offer 8 AP courses such as AP Literature and Composition, AP Calculus, AP Statistics, AP Biology, AP Physics 1, AP Psychology, AP World History and AP Chinese.

 We strongly believe that students benefit from the campus living experience but recognize that families may choose to have their child be a day student.

-At Saint Paul American School, our students complete a diagnostic testing know as Measures of Academic Progress (MAP) three times per academic year.
+At Saint Paul American School, our students complete a diagnostic testing known as Measures of Academic Progress (MAP) three times per academic year.
 MAP is computer-based adaptive assessments that reveal which academic skills and concepts the student has acquired and what they’re ready to learn.
 MAP gives teachers a way to focus on student differentiation and plan for how we can use class time to support the needs of lower-level students while providing enrichment to challenge higher-level students.

 Student MAP results:

 Every item on a MAP assessment is anchored to a vertically aligned equal interval scale, called the RIT—a stable measurement, like inches on a ruler, that covers all grades.
 RIT scores serve as a data point in a student’s learning plan; educators can use this precise learning level and respond accordingly.